Errol Trzebinski: Career

 Trzebinski wrote and published cookery books in Kenya and Australia, She worked as an advertising manager and interior designer, and designed the interiors of a hotel in Dar es Salaam.
 She wrote a series of books on the Happy Valley set of colonial Kenya.
 Her first book, Silence Will Speak (1977), was a source for the script of the 1985 Hollywood movie Out of Africa.
 Her late husband, Sbish Trzebinski, appeared as a drunkard in the film who is slapped by Karen (Meryl Streep) when he insults her.

 In 1993, Trzebinski disputed Beryl Markham's status as the author of her memoir West with the Night and claimed that it was a collaboration between Markham and her third husband Raoul Schumacher, the primary author of the work as a ghostwriter, where he assisted her with the book's form, organization and prose.

 Personal life and death

 Trzebinski lived and worked in Lamu Island, Kenya.
+Her daughter is the artist Gabriela Trzebinski.
 One of her children was the painter Tonio Trzebinski, who was murdered in Kenya in 2001.
 Her other son Bruce died from a long illness in 2023.

 Trzebinski died in Lamu on 12 July 2025, at the age of 89.